dsanson/carnap-javascript/README.md

 ## Other ideas

-- [ ] display due date, and time until due date, for assignments with set due dates
+- [ ] Due date countdown: display due date, and time until due date, for assignments with set due dates
-- [ ] reveal hints when a student gets an exercise wrong
+- [ ] Hints: when a student gets an exercise wrong, reveal hints.
-- [ ] exercise chaining
+- [ ] Chaining: reveal/enable an exercise only after the successful completion
-- [ ] progress meter (n out m exercises completed)
+  of another exercise.reveal/enable an exercise only after successful completion of another exercise.
-    - [ ] textual progress meter
+- [ ] Progress meter: checklist.js offers a not very intelligent sort of
-    - [ ] graphical progress meter (e.g., horizontal bar at top or bottom of page)
+  progress meter.
+But I'd like something intelligent, flexible, and pretty, like a graphical progress bar at the top or bottom of the page.
-- [ ] "cheesy" activity widgets, e.g.,
-    - [ ] matching exercises
-    - [ ] "fill-in-the-blank" propositional form exercises, and inference rule form exercises.
-    - [ ] something for playing with inference rules, e.g., given sentence A,
-      student provides some sentence B, and they are shown what would follow by rule R.
+- [ ] Activity widgets: I'd like to have an easy flexible way to embed other sorts of interactive widgets into Carnap.
+But I don't want to reinvent the wheel.